 - S – Should have this requirement if possible, but project success does not rely on it

-- C – Could have this requirement if it does not affect anything else on the project
+- C – Could have this requirement if it affects nothing else on the project

-- W – Would like to have this requirement later, but delivery won’t be this time
+- W – I would like to have this requirement later, but delivery won’t be this time.

-- Travel: Will the TWs need to travel abroad or Nationally, if Yes, are they available to go and do they have current Passports/Visas?
+- Travel: Will the TWs need to travel abroad or nationally?

 - References: Identify any useable archived documentation.